-The present research is focused on the types of loanwords offered by Einar Haugen's theory, (1950) which was developed in the 1970s.
+The present research is focused on the types of loanwords offered by Haugen's (1950) theory, which was developed in the 1970s.
 It is widely acknowledged that Haugen's theory is one of the most dependable theories in the field of linguistic borrowing.
 Principally, he classified loanwords into three types: the loanword type, the loan blend type, and the loan shift type.
 The first type is loanword that demonstrates morphemic importation but does not demonstrate substitution.
 It is frequently a combination of copying both the word's form and its meaning.
 The next type of loan is a loan blend.
 As the name suggests, a loan blend is often created by blending the word of the foreign language with the words of a native language.
 The last category is loan shift, which refers to a word that undergoes morphemic substitution without being imported.
 As a result, this implies that only its meaning is borrowed.

-In addition to Haugen's theory (1950) of loanword classification, this research will offer George Yule's theory (2016) of word creation to simply investigate the process of word formation.
-According to George Yule, there are 10 distinct processes through which a word is formed.
+In addition to Haugen's (1950) theory of loanword classification, this research will offer investigate the process of word formation. borrowed more words from Old English began in the METHOD

+According to Yule, there are 10 distinct processes through which a word is formed.
 They are coinage, borrowing, compunding, blending, clipping, back-formation, conversion, acronym, derivation, and multiple process.